China puts millions on lockdown as virus toll rises to 18 and WHO weighs response

 The economic impact of such outbreaks are hard to quantify but a 2006 estimate by the International Air Transport Association calculated that SARS shaved just over 1 percentage point off the GDP of China in 2003.

-Many Chinese were cancelling trips, buying face masks and avoiding shopping centres.
+Many Chinese were cancelling trips, buying face masks and avoiding shopping centers.
 The release of seven Chinese movies over the Lunar New Year has been postponed.

 Reporting by Yawen Chen, Se Young Lee, Sophie Yu and Gabriel Crossley in Beijing, Sam Shen and Engen Tham in Shanghai, Ben Blanchard in Taiwan, Alison Lui and Donny Kwok in Hong Kong, John Geddie and Aradhana Aravindan in Singapore, Stephanie Nebehay in Geneva, Kate Kelland and Elizabeth Howcroft in London; Writing by Michael Perry, Alison Williams and Nick Macfie; Editing by Janet Lawrence